anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 A “group” allows you to provide and revoke access as a group rather than as individuals, and to provide all the same accesses to someone new just by adding them to the appropriate group.
 You could have groups for your course, lab groups, etc.

-1. Ask students to sign into anvil.terra.bio using a gmail or GSuite address, then provide you that email address.
+1. Ask students to sign into anvil.terra.bio using a Gmail or GSuite address, then provide you that email address.
 They need to sign in before I can add them to the group, but can be added at any later time.
-1. Under the top-left hamburger icon, clicked on your account name then “Groups”
+1. Under the top-left hamburger icon, clicked on your account name and then “Groups”
 1. Create a New Group + (allow anyone to request access).
 Use an easily searchable group name (e.g. Bioconductor_PopUps), since I am a member of many unrelated groups.
 1. Add a User for each of my students, making each student a “Member”.
 I added the course TA as an “owner” to allow them to manage the group as well.

 ### Create an anvil.terra.bio workspace

-At this point you need an existing billing account to connect the new workspace to.
+At this point, you need an existing billing account to connect the new workspace to.
 Under the “hamburger” menu at the top left, click “+” next to WORKSPACES:

 ![Create a Workspace](_images/using-anvil-create-workspace.png)